TomBebbington/tombebbington.github.io/_posts/2016-03-25-programming.markdown

 }
 ...
 blindMode("bird", "plane", "Superman"); // "Is it a bird?
 Is it a plane?
 No, it's Superman!" blindMode("zombie", "mummy", "your reflection"); // "Is it a zombie?
 Is it a monster?
-No, it's Superman!"
+No, it's your reflection!"
 ```

 In Python, we similarly use the same syntax as with variables: